 U.S. News and World Report offers its college rankings for parents and prospective students each year.
 To compare AU to other colleges and universities, see America's Best Colleges.

-For more information on Office of Institutional Research and Assessment's comprehensive survey program, see the OIRA Survey Research page.
+For more information on Office of Institutional Research and Assessment's comprehensive survey program, or if you are interested in surveying members of the AU community please visit OIRA Survey Research.